Torram/magic-docs/docs/Server/src/controllers/AuthController.md

 ```

 ### getUserType
-Helper function that returns the type of privilegies of a user.
+Helper function that returns the type of privileges of a user.
 ```tsx
 import { ADMIN_KEY } from '../constants/constants';